frictionlessdata/frictionless-prototype-py/docs/target/extracting-data/README.md

 **Table's Lifecycle**

-You might probably have noticed that we had to duplicate the `with Table(...)` statement in some example.
+You might have noticed that we had to duplicate the `with Table(...)` statement in some examples.
 The reason is that Table is a streaming interface.
 Once it's read you need to open it again.
-Let's show it on example:
+Let's show it in an example:

 ```python